tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 * I'm enjoying the purity and clean syntax.
 * I'm enjoying using the word "function" without feeling a little guilty.
 * Compared to Rust, Haskell is more implicit.
-It appears there's ways of being of being totally explicit about things and I'll look to do that.
+It appears there's ways of being totally explicit about things and I'll look to do that.
 Maybe with a bit more experience I'll relax a little bit.
 * I haven't fully learned how the packaging works yet, I'll feel more comfortable when I have.
 One thing I don't know is how you find out what "package" a module is found in.